timm/tested/docs/onTodo.md

 ## LE: Less is More
-1. Most functions are v.short
+1. Most functions are v.short (just a few lines, less than 100 characters wide).

 ## FP: Functional programming